Federal vs State AI Law — How They Interact

 • EO 14110 (Biden, October 2023) — broad federal AI policy direction, NIST guidance commissioning, agency reporting obligations.
 Status uncertain post-2025 administration changes.

-• December 2025 Executive Order "Eliminating State Law Obstruction of National AI Policy" — directs federal agencies to identify state AI laws that obstruct federal AI objectives.
-The order has triggered ongoing litigation; state AI laws have not been universally preempted as of April 2026.
+• December 11, 2025 Executive Order "Ensuring a National Policy Framework for Artificial Intelligence" — directs federal agencies to identify state AI laws that may conflict with the federal AI policy framework.
+State AI laws have not been universally preempted as of May 8, 2026.

 The state layer

 See the US State AI Regulation Overview for the full list.
-Currently effective: Colorado, Texas, NYC LL 144, Illinois, Utah, California (3 laws), Washington Task Force.
+Currently effective or scheduled: Texas, NYC LL 144, Illinois, Utah, California (3 laws), Washington Task Force, and Colorado (SB 24-205 requirements extended to June 30, 2026 by SB25B-004).

 Preemption — current state of play

 No comprehensive federal AI law exists.
 Without explicit federal preemption language, state AI laws operate in their own jurisdictional space.
-The December 2025 EO targets specific state laws as obstructing federal policy, but EOs cannot directly nullify state laws — they can only direct federal agencies' behavior and trigger litigation challenges.
+The December 2025 EO targets state AI laws that may obstruct federal policy, but EOs cannot directly nullify state laws — they can only direct federal agencies' behavior and trigger litigation challenges.

 Existing federal law preempts state law in narrow areas: